Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Experiments

-These models were trained with the same settings as our PCBM.
-We evaluated the model performance with three metrics: overall classification accuracy over instances (OA), average classification accuracy over categories (MA), and Matthews correlation coefficient (MCC)~\cite{chicco2020advantages}.
+We evaluated the model performance on standard plane detection with three metrics: overall classification accuracy over instances (OA), average classification accuracy over categories (MA), and Matthews correlation coefficient (MCC)~\citep{chicco2020advantages}.
 Given the class imbalance, MA and MCC can better reflect the model performance on underrepresented classes compared to OA.

-According to to~\cref{tab:performance}, our PCBM outperforms all the baselines on the three metrics.
-Specifically, our model surpasses other methods by at least $7.35\%$ in terms of the mean MA over 10 splits, which indicates that our model is improving recognition of underrepresented classes.
+As shown in Table~\ref{tab:performance}, our P-CBM demonstrates superior performance across all three metrics compared to the baselines.
+Specifically, our model outperforms other methods by a margin of at least $7.27\%$ in terms of MCC over 10 splits, indicating enhanced recognition of underrepresented classes.
+Compared to the CBM model, our P-CBM improves $7.98\%$ in OA.
+This enhancement can be attributed to our model's ability to not only \textbf{``conceived"} but also \textbf{``saw"} concepts.

-Fig.~\ref{fig:spec_snes} gives further insight into our performance in terms of sensitivity and specificity split across different anatomies.
-Here we see that all models struggle with specificity for femur and cervix, as well as with sensitivity for abdomen and head.
-This is caused by a difference in the difficulty level of the different scans, as also discussed in the Discussion and Conclusion below.
-Fig~\ref{fig:spec_snes} shows us, however, that the PCBM performs on par with or considerably better than the other methods on the challenging categories.

-\paragraph{Correctness of explanation.}
+\subsubsection{Correctness of explanation.}